HL7/fhir-radiation-dose-summary-ig/input/pagecontent/archi.md

 The RDSP should implement the following CapabilityStatement: [RDSP capability statement](CapabilityStatement-RDSP.html).

 The RDSP actor SHALL adhere to the security considerations in the [security](archi.html#security-consideration) section.
-Sharing PHI shall comply with the local security requirements of the deploying facility.
+Sharing PHI SHALL comply with the local security requirements of the deploying facility.

 #### FHIR Server